inspec/inspec-aws/docs/resources/aws_config_recorder.md

 ##### recorder_name _(optional)_

 This resource accepts a single parameter, the Configuration Recorder Name.
-This can be passed either as a string or as a `recorder_name: 'value'` hash.
+This can be passed either as a string or as a `recorder_name: 'value'` key-value entry in a hash.

 See also the [AWS documentation on Configuration](https://docs.aws.amazon.com/config/latest/developerguide/aws-config-landing-page.html).